raventid/es-airline-app/concerns.md

 11.
 It's a black friday.
 We have to scale our system.
 (How to scale all of the system stuff?!)

+12.
+What is a reservation pattern?

+13.
+What if my transaction consist of multiple services?

 # Alternatives or concepts we can still some ideas from

 Karafka - framework for Kafka based applications: